fmcgeough/fmcgeough.github.io/_posts/2025-02-28-mix-phx-new.md

 This used a module in the telemetry library to report the metrics returned by the `metrics/0` function to the console.

-See the [Elixir and Ecto's Telemetry Events](https://fmcgeough.github.io/blog/2024/ecto-telemetry/) for more information.
+See the post on [Elixir and Ecto's Telemetry Events](https://fmcgeough.github.io/blog/2024/ecto-telemetry/) for more information.

 ## bandit